 - Sincerity: down-to-earth, honest, wholesome, cheerful, family-oriented, sincere, original, sentimental, friendly

-- Competence: reliable, intelligent, successful, loyal, hard working, secure, technical, corporate, leader, confident
+- Competence: reliable, intelligent, successful, loyal, hard-working, secure, technical, corporate, leader, confident

 - Sophistication: upper class, charming, glamorous, smooth, feminine

-- Ruggedness: outdoorsy, tough, active, rugged, masculine
+- Ruggedness: outdoorsy, robust, active, rugged, masculine

 Once you have defined your Brand Personality, be sure it resonates throughout all of your branding materials like your logo and digital and printed marketing materials.
 If you need some help with that part, let's chat!